gridaphobe/research-exam/slides.md

 . . .

+1. how to generate?
+2. are we generating uniformly?
-Must define a new type/generator for *each* precondition!
+3. Must define a new type/generator for *each* precondition!

 # Recap